ncsu-swat/IssueMut/README.md

 # IssueMut-Artifacts

-This is the replication package for the paper "Learning Compiler Fuzzing Mutators from Historical Bugs".
+This is the replication package for the paper MSR 2026 paper **"Learning Compiler Fuzzing Mutators from Historical Bugs"**.

 This paper proposes IssueMut, an approach for extracting compiler fuzzing mutators from bug histories.
 Our insight is that bug reports